benjamindkilleen/artifice/log.md

 reconstructed.
 Now, it seems, and epoch should take about an hour.
 So was there any speedup at all?
 Possibly not.
 Might want to go back to the previous paradigm of batching after augmenting.
 Possibly.

+## April 4, 2019: Query Selection for Augmentation

+Idea: after training for a bit on one example, maybe select the next example based on KL divergence of the predicted field with an expected field where object locations match the predicted max peaks.
+Could also consider methods based on the activations of the peak in question?
+Like, somewhere, the peak should have a value greater than 1.
+If the peaks don't have very high values, then maybe that's an uncertain prediction.

+Of course, the KL divergence idea also tests this.
+Be sure to use the same tiling function.